-We look forward to seeing how they use the knowledge gained from the Shelter Training & Enrichment course to improve shelter life for their animals and staff members.
+We look forward to seeing how this year’s Zoe Shelter Scholarship winners implement the knowledge gained from the Shelter Training & Enrichment course to benefit the animals in their care.”

 About Karen Pryor Academy

-Karen Pryor Academy for Animal Training & Behavior (KPA) offers positive-reinforcement-based courses for both experienced and aspiring trainers.
-KPA offers 12 all-online courses (Dog Trainer Foundations, Dog Trainer Foundations-Immersion, Dog Trainer Comprehensive, Puppy Start Right for Instructors, Dog Sports Essentials, Shelter Training & Enrichment, Canine Freestyle, Smart Reinforcement, Better Veterinary Visits, Train Your Cat!, Concept Training: Let’s Get Started, and Concept Training: Modifier Cues).
-The KPA flagship Dog Trainer Professional program is a combination of online learning and hands-on workshops.
+Karen Pryor Academy for Animal Training & Behavior (KPA) offers positive reinforcement-based courses for both experienced and aspiring trainers.
+KPA offers 14 courses (Dog Trainer Foundations, Dog Trainer Foundations-Immersion, Dog Trainer Comprehensive, Puppy Start Right for Instructors (PSRI), PSRI Online Puppy Preschool, Dog Sports Essentials, Shelter Training & Enrichment, Canine Freestyle, Smart Reinforcement, Better Veterinary Visits, Train Your Cat!, Game-Changing Dog Training Classes, Concept Training: Let’s Get Started, and Concept Training: Modifier Cues) as well as its flagship Dog Trainer Professional program, a combination of online learning and hands-on workshops.
 KPA is advancing the field of force-free training by certifying and promoting the next generation of skilled animal trainers and teachers.
 To learn more about Karen Pryor Academy courses, visit www.karenpryoracademy.com.
 To see an international list of KPA Certified Training Partners, visit https://www.karenpryoracademy.com/find-a-trainer.